yousufafroze/Welcome_Guests/README.md

 - To text guests the house's wifi automatically.

 **What**:
-- When the live camera (laptop's front camera) recognizes the guest, they are sent a welcome text along with the house's WiFi
+- When the live camera (laptop's front camera) recognizes the guest, they are sent a welcome text along with the house's WiFi through Twilio

 **How**: